Tamas-Gavlider/MyVault/README.md

 [Google Maps API](https://developers.google.com/maps/documentation) for the map on the location page.

 [W3Schools](https://www.w3schools.com/) to review how certain libraries function and for Django tutorials.

+Additionally, I utilized the Blog project from Code Institute to grasp basic functionalities and logic, applying these concepts to my own projects.